Bankruptcy in the UK: What You Need to Know Before Taking the Last Resort

-We will always ask you to check if your debt is over six years old, as you may be able to handle your debt with one simple letter.
-If it is over six years old, you haven’t paid towards or communicated about the debt, or it has not gone to court, it may be considered statute-barred.
-Find out more about this by clicking here.
+We always encourage you to check if your debt is over six years old, as you may be able to manage it with one simple letter.
+If it is over six years old, you haven’t made any payments or communicated about the debt, or it has not gone to court, it may be considered statute-barred.
+[Find out more about this here.]

-If your debt is statute-barred, pour yourself a cold (or hot) drink and relax.
-If not, now is not the time to panic.
-Bankruptcy is the very last resort, and it is the last resort for a reason.
-The repercussions of going down this route can affect you significantly, so it is not a decision you should make without knowing and understanding the full facts surrounding this subject.
+If your debt is statute-barred, pour yourself a cold drink and relax.
+If not, there’s no need to panic.
+Bankruptcy is the very last resort, and it is so for a reason.
+The repercussions of taking this route can significantly affect you, so it is not a decision to make without knowing and understanding all the facts surrounding this subject.

 Bankruptcy is the very last resort